-In addition to providing patients with high-quality care, our nephrologists are on the faculty of Columbia University College of Physicians and Surgeons in New York City and on staff at St. Luke’s and Roosevelt (SLR) Hospitals.
+In addition to providing patients with high-quality care, our nephrologists are on the faculty of Icahn School of Medicine at Mount Sinai and on staff at Mount Sinai St. Luke’s and Mount Sinai West.
 They are actively involved in leading-edge clinical studies at the university and the hospitals to advance the state of the art in treating kidney disease.

 Access to Advanced Facilities and Services

-Our patients also benefit from the extensive technical and professional support and resources gained through our affiliation with SLR and Continuum Health Partners, an integrated health services network extending through the New York metropolitan region.
+Our patients also benefit from the extensive technical and professional support and resources gained through our affiliation with Mount Sinai Health System, an integrated health services network extending through the New York metropolitan region.
 These relationships give us access to the network's advanced facilities and capabilities, including: